AlexisWilke/iptables-blacklist-by-domain-name/README.md

 Most large corporations do not have a PTR that matches the DNS IP addresses returned.
 For example, youtube.com gives IP address which PTR use things such as 1e100.net.
 All of the google services do that.
+Similarly, tiktok.com appears with akamaitechnologies.com.

 This means that this tool is totally useless to block a domain such as youtube.com.